Posted Date: 09/27/2022

 other needs, which may include student health and food services.

-USD #449 Public Schools maintain a concern for student health and well-being, as evidenced by our commitment to having a district school nurse.
-All staff have had training regarding COVID symptoms, PPE use, and symptom monitoring.
+USD #449 Public Schools maintain a concern for student health and well-being, as evidenced by our commitment to having a full time district school nurse.

 Comments on the District Plan for Safe Return to In-Person Instruction and Continuity of Services may be addressed to Tim Beying, superintendent, at 913-651-9740.